kittykatkaro/FFXIV-Server-Status-Bot/README.md

 # Discord FFXIV Server Status Bot

 This is a Discord bot that monitors the server statuses of Final Fantasy XIV (FFXIV) and notifies users about changes.
 Users can opt to receive notifications via Direct Message (DM) or in a specified channel.
+You can invite the Bot to your server here: https://discord.com/oauth2/authorize?client_id=1270006152901558295

 ## Features